Quickstart for Developers

 - Stream — Subscribe to on-chain events in real time over a persistent WebSocket channel

-Create a project in the Nodit Console and obtain an API Key to make your first API call.
+Create a project in the Nodit Console and issue an API Key to make your first API call.